Spartronics4915/2019-DeepSpace/OdometryNotes.md

 up to 12m away with an accuracy of .2cm.
 There are number of applications for range sensing and so far we've been focused on odometry applications.
 The basic idea is to measure all the visible object around the robot, then compare how this "map" changes as the robot moves.
+This approach is of the relative variety.
+There is also an absolute sensing approach where we compare a bunch of lidar samples against a known field map.
+In this approach we can theoretically know our Pose on the field without the integration inaccuracies associated with integrating relative samples.

 Lidar works best on objects that reflect _diffusely_.
 Since the technology is based on light any transparent surface is appoximately invisible to lidar.
 Since there is a lot of glass/acrylic on the FRC field this represents a concern.
 Similarly mirror-like reflective surfaces aren't easy to capture since the range of angles that reflect light back to the sensor is very small (and within the nearly perpendicular angle range).
-Another challenge will be to figure out where we can mount a lidar since it needs a clear line of sight in "most directions".
+Another challenge will be to figure out where we can mount a lidar since it needs a clear line of sight in "most directions" in order to be useful.
+In addition to applications for odometry (still under investigation) it seems clear that Lidar is an excellent sensor for measuring distances accurately.

 See also:
     [Wikipedia](https://en.wikipedia.org/wiki/Lidar),